Behrooz v Secretary of the Department of Immigration and Multicultural and Indigenous Affairs: Prior actions

 To support the claim that the detention was harsh and therefore unlawful, the defendants applied for summonses to be issued to obtain a large amount of documentary material that would evidence the conditions at the centre.
 In January 2002, the Port Augusta Magistrates Court issued summonses to produce documents to the Department of Immigration and Multicultural and Indigenous Affairs, Australasian Correctional Management Pty Ltd and Australasian Correctional Services Pty Ltd, the two companies responsible for running the detention centre.
 The Department and the companies applied to the Magistrates Court for the summonses to be set aside.
-The Commonwealth Attorney-General intervened in the application and argued that producing all of the material sought was "oppresive", and that the summons was an abuse of process as the documents sought could not help establish a defence to the charge of escape.
+The Commonwealth Attorney-General intervened in the application and argued that producing all of the material sought was "oppressive", and that the summons was an abuse of process as the documents sought could not help establish a defence to the charge of escape.
 The magistrate rejected the Attorney-General's argument and refused to set aside the summonses, but narrowed their scope to the period in which at least one of the defendants was detained at the centre.

 The Department appealed to the Supreme Court where Gray J upheld the appeal on the grounds that "7. ...
 The defendants' complaint raises allegations about the conditions of their lawful detention.
 Those complaints cannot as a matter of law make the detention unlawful.
 The defendants do not seek relevant material".
 The summonses were therefore set aside.

 The Full Court of the Supreme Court of South Australia (Lander and Besanko JJ, Bleby J dissenting), refused leave to appeal.

 By the time the case was heard by the High Court, 2 of the 3 defendants had been deported and charges against the third were dropped.